 pp[ii] xxv 1-2, 19-266 plus 7 advert pages [the work is complete despite the missing page numbers]

-a little marking, though generally a good clean copy, but with the title-page in facsimile
+a little marking, though generally a good clean copy, but with the title-page supplied as a modern facsimile

 the title-page is from the second edition of 1737, but in fact there is no difference between the first and second editions, the latter being a straight re-issue